dqfort/dq-fort-blog/src/content/blog/beginning-of-deep-learning.md

 $$

 $\alpha$ should mean $\frac{1}{m}\alpha$ as the average of the batch multiples the learning rate, but just using one constant for that for convenient.

+## Sample app demo
+Here a sample app for demolish how the things work.